vladgusyev/cisco_test/README.md

 should handle valid, invalid, and malformed keys.
  - using BasicAuth we are able validate the authentication header format, username and password

-Include a README with the following:
-● Instructions on how to run your service locally in a container `cd cisco_test`
+3. Instructions on how to run your service locally in a container `cd cisco_test`
 `docker build -t "test_api" .`
 `docker run -p 8080:9000 -d test_api`

-● Testing strategy
-○ Instructions on how to run tests
+4. Instructions on how to run tests, first create your base64 encoded authentication string then using curl initiate a web request with Basic Auth header
 `printf 'admin:password123!' | base64`
-`curl -v -X POST http://localhost:8080/cisco -H "Authorization: Basic YWRtaW46cGFzc3dvcmQxMjMh"`
+`curl -v http://localhost:8080/cisco -H "Authorization: Basic YWRtaW46cGFzc3dvcmQxMjMh"`